 - Download our Moving to Buenos Aires Guide (PDF)

 Accommodation in Buenos Aires is plentiful, ranging from serviced apartments and short-term rentals to villas available for purchase.
-Most expats who move to Buenos Aires prefer to rent accommodation close to the city centre.
+Most expats who move to Buenos Aires prefer renting accommodation near the city centre.
 Expats who are in Argentina for longer, however, often decide to buy property.

 Most expats choose to live in the upmarket, more expensive areas of Buenos Aires, so those wanting to live near other expats may have to come to terms with high rental prices.